-I have always known Christ is with me in the throes of depression even as my ill brain has told me all is hopeless.
-It has remained my desire to honor Him even as I did not know how to function.
+I have always known Christ is with me in the throes of depression even as my brain has told me all is hopeless.
+It has remained my desire to honor him even as I did not know how to function.

 I was asked, “Depression can be sin sometimes, right?”
 Feelings are never sin.
 We cannot control what feelings we experience, we can only manage them.
-Depression has a physical component.
-One would not say these physical issues are sin anymore than one would say the common cold is sin.
+Depression has physical components.
+One would not say these health issues are sin anymore than one would say the common cold is sin.

-Depression by its nature causes self-doubt and distorts reality.
-Because of this, one’s normal sense of morality and inhibitions can be weakened.
+Depression by its nature distorts reality because all we see is pain.
+Because of this, one’s normal sense of morality and inhibitions can be weakened as a potent need for relief rises.
 Are we responsible at that point for our decisions?
 Absolutely!
 However, the sins of specific behaviors should not be confused with depression itself.